What a perineal tear is

 - Gentle cleaning is better than vigorous wiping, especially when the wound is sensitive.

-Measured movement instead of all or nothing
+Measured activity instead of all or nothing

-Pelvic floor, postnatal recovery and physiotherapy
+Pelvic floor, postnatal recovery and intimacy

 Warning signs: when you should not wait